alex-makarov/robaka/README.md

 Robaka is my testbed for ROS and SLAM.
 Software runs on Arduino Due (this repo) and Jetson Nano.

 # SETUP
+This project uses https://platformio.org/ build toolchain.
+Import the project and it should pull the dependencies.

 1. Clone SimplePID to lib: git@github.com:merose/SimplePID.git
 2. Change Adafruit_L3GD20_U.h as following
 ```